Fitbit Aria 2 full review

 Powered by four AA batteries (the scales will tell you when the batteries need replacing) the Aria 2 is certainly one of the most stylish scales available.
 It is available in chic black or white, topped by 0.3 inches of glass.

 The LED display is clear and can be read easily even through blurry just-woke-up eyes.
 The Aria 2 has a new digital interface, but the main difference to the Aria 1 is the icons for different users, and a wavy logo when it's doing its calculations.

 Your Aria stats sync wirelessly (and privately) to the Fitbit app.
 You can set a weight goal and monitor your progress in the Fitbit app, and you'll gain awards and badges as you go.

 Body fat percentage is the total mass of fat divided by total body mass; body fat includes essential body fat and storage body fat.
-For most women, 14-31% is a healthy range.
-For men it’s closer to 18-25%.
+For most women, 25-35% is a healthy range.
+For men, it’s closer to 18-25%.
 Younger people, athletes and fitness fanatics should be at the lower end of the scale, or lower, if possible.

 (Electrical impedance is the measure of the opposition that a circuit presents to a current when a voltage is applied.
 Body impedance uses a current to ascertain body fat percentage.
 Pregnant women and people with heart pacemakers shouldn't use such digital scales.)

 No electronic scale is going to be super accurate at body fat percentage rating, but the Aria 2 will give you a decent idea.
 Because this measurement can be subjective, the Aria's body fat reading may not match other scales or the results of manual methods such as calipers, says Fitbit.